 If you're here, it means you have been trying to get flexible without seeing enough results.
-Whether you are a dancer, yogi, martial artist, gymnast, cheerleader, an athlete or just an ordinary person trying to get stretchy - these tips based on kinesiology and effective stretching techniques will be essential to improve your flexibility.
+Whether you are a dancer, yogi, martial artist, gymnast, cheerleader, athlete, or just an ordinary person trying to get stretchy - these tips based on kinesiology and effective stretching techniques will be essential to improve your flexibility.

 Firstly let's start by establishing that ANYONE can become flexible, as long as you train safely and use correct techniques.
-It's not just genetics and young age that makes you flexible, it's also your lifestyle, training habits and your training methods.
+It's not just genetics and young age that makes you flexible, it's also your lifestyle, training habits, and your training methods.
 As a child and teenager, I was never flexible.
 I was the one struggling at the back of dance and gymnastics classes.
-I only became flexible as an adult, after I had studied, experimented and combined several different techniques from gymnastics, ballet, barre, pilates, callisthenics, yoga, martial arts, movement science, sports performance, cheerleading.
+I only became flexible as an adult, after I had studied, experimented, and combined several different techniques from gymnastics, ballet, barre, pilates, callisthenics, yoga, martial arts, movement science, sports performance, and cheerleading.

 INSTEAD: Lift your body up and make yourself long and strong!
-Think of growing as tall and long as possible: you will be more stable when holding your stretch.
+Think of growing as tall and long as possible; you will be more stable when holding your stretch.

 Follow this tutorial to learn to stretch LONG & STRONG!

 Great, you look like a boomerang!
 Yes, it's frustrating that your stretching is not yet on point - but stretching at wonky angles is just slowing down your progress.
 Don't focus on how impressive your stretch looks: focus on alignment to develop flexibility in the right muscles.

 INSTEAD: Be patient, stretch straight.
 It looks like you're not as flexible but trust me when I say: you're ten steps ahead of a wonky stretcher!